 - The observation of large horizontal gradients of CO on the synoptic scales associated with vertical and horizontal transport of air with different CO concentrations at distinctive meteorological conditions (Liu et al., 2006)

-- A strong enhancement of upper tropospheric CO in the Asian summer monsoon region due to deep convective transport (Kar et al., 2004)
+- Analysis of the strong enhancement of upper tropospheric CO in the Asian summer monsoon region due to deep convective transport (Kar et al., 2004)